Blogs › National Insurance Contributions, 2022

 The funding is needed to help the NHS and the social care system to recover from the Covid pandemic.
 It will raise an extra £12 billion annually.
 Initially, the money will boost NHS coffers, but a portion will be moved into social care funding over the next three years.

-When the government announced the changes in September, Prime Minister Boris Johnson was heavily criticised by opposition ministers, who accused him of breaking his 2019 election manifesto pledge not to raise NI contributions.
+When the government announced the changes in September, Prime Minister Boris Johnson was heavily criticised by opposition ministers, who accused him of breaking his 2019 election manifesto pledge not to raise National Insurance contributions.

 However, the PM said the rise had become necessary because the pandemic had placed a large burden on the NHS that nobody could have anticipated in 2019.